protocol/research-website/content/posts/202103-fosdem/index.md

 ---

 [FOSDEM](https://fosdem.org/2021/) is one of the biggest events for software developers building open-source software.
-Founded in 2000, the conference takes place once a year in Brussels, gathering over 8000 developers, hackers and engineers from across the spectrum of software development.
+Founded in 2000, the conference takes place once a year in Brussels, gathering over 8000 developers, hackers, and engineers from across the spectrum of software development.
 Many of the contributors in the  IPFS/libp2p ecosystem have used FOSDEM as a meeting point and as an opportunity to demo progress in each of their projects.

 In this year’s edition, we were thrilled to present the latest developments in the IPFS, libp2p, and Filecoin projects, and in  a new project deployed in 2020: Drand!

-- **Molly Mackinlay**, who leads PL’s development work on IPFS & FIlecoin,  presented the benefits of building on top of IPFS and Filecoin and the opportunities these platforms create  for researchers and developers.
+- **Molly Mackinlay**, who leads PL’s development work on IPFS and FIlecoin,  presented the benefits of building on top of IPFS and Filecoin and the opportunities these platforms create  for researchers and developers.
-- **Nicolas Gailly**, research scientist in the Filecoin team, presented [drand](https://drand.love/), a distributed randomness beacon, and described  the necessity of such a system in decentralised network setups.
+- **Nicolas Gailly**, a research scientist in the Filecoin team, presented [drand](https://drand.love/), a distributed randomness beacon, and described  the necessity of such a system in decentralised network setups.
-- **Alfonso de la Rocha**, research engineer at ResNetLab, presented the latest improvements proposed for IPFS’s Bitswap protocol and the performance benefits it brings.
+- **Alfonso de la Rocha**, a research engineer at ResNetLab, presented the latest improvements proposed for IPFS’s Bitswap protocol and the performance benefits they bring.
-- **Yiannis Psaras**, research scientist at ResNetLab, presented the technical design details of GossipSub, a pubsub protocol for transaction and block message propagation in the Filecoin and ETH2.0 blockchains.
+- **Yiannis Psaras**, a research scientist at ResNetLab, presented the technical design details of GossipSub, a pubsub protocol for transaction and block message propagation in the Filecoin and ETH2.0 blockchains.

 ## Q&A